 For a rundown on some of the best Chatbots available to use on your website, see this breakdown by Zapier.

 The ability to make payments anywhere and anytime has become more important than ever before in 2020.
 Customers are now expecting greater flexibility and security when they’re making payments, so let prospective customers know how easy it is to do business with you.

 Let your customers know they’ll be able to pay for your goods and services in multiple ways to suit their schedule and budget.
 With a Direct Debit agreement you’ll be able to reach a suitable payment schedule to suit both of your needs.

 Nothing can be more off-putting for customers than entering in payment details when they feel like there may be a security risk with the company they’re doing business with.

-If you’re offering your customers a way to pay your business online, like the hosted payment page through Ezidebit’s Real Time Payments, you can reassure them that their payment information is being processed by a company with a Level 1 PCI-DSS standard (the highest level of security available) by displaying our logo on your website.
+If you’re offering your customers a way to pay your business online, like the hosted payment page through Ezidebit’s Online Payments, you can reassure them that their payment information is being processed by a company with a Level 1 PCI-DSS standard (the highest level of security available) by displaying our logo on your website.

 The more flexibility and security you offer customers when it comes to paying your business, the easier it is to convince them to do business with you.

 Have a payments related question?
 Talk to one of our payments experts today to find out how we can help your business grow.